benjaminmue/Docker_Unraid_HianimeDownloader/README.md

 ## 📖 What is HiAni DL?

-HiAni DL is a Docker-ready anime downloader designed for **local network (LAN) use**.
+HiAni DL is a **Docker-only** anime downloader designed for **local network (LAN) use**.
 It features a modern web interface with real-time progress tracking and background processing.

 > 🏠 **LAN-Only Deployment**
 > This application is designed for **private home networks only**.
 Never expose it directly to the internet without proper security measures.

+> 🐳 **Docker Required**
+> HiAni DL **only runs in Docker** - no standalone Python installation is supported.
+All dependencies, Chrome, and ffmpeg are included in the Docker image.

 **Key Features:**
 - 🌐 **Modern Web Interface** - Dark theme inspired by HiAnime.to